GfellerLab/MetacellAnalysisToolkit/README.md

-# MetacellAnalysisToolkit (MCAT)
+# MetacellAnalysisToolkit (MATK)

 Toolkit for metacell analysis.
-It consists of the `MCAT` command line tool to easily identify metacells with either [SEACells](https://github.com/dpeerlab/SEACells), [SuperCell](https://github.com/GfellerLab/SuperCell) or [MetaCell2](https://github.com/tanaylab/metacells/tree/master) with a joined R package for metacell quality control and visualization.
+It consists of the `MATK` command line tool to easily identify metacells with either [SEACells](https://github.com/dpeerlab/SEACells), [SuperCell](https://github.com/GfellerLab/SuperCell) or [MetaCell2](https://github.com/tanaylab/metacells/tree/master) with a joined R package for metacell quality control and visualization.

 ## 1. Installation